YMCA of the Pines is led by a dedicated volunteer Board of Trustees.

 Board of Trustee

-Erik Rebstock joined the YMCA of the Pines Board of Trustees in 2023 and sits on the Strategic Planning and Finance Committees.
-Erik is the Lead Pastor at HOPE Community Church overseeing vision, mission, staff, and overall direction of a great congregation in Moorestown NJ.
-He is also a Councilman for the Township of Medford.
+Erik Rebstock joined the YMCA of the Pines Board of Trustees in 2023 and sits on the Strategic Planning, Financial Development and Special Event Committees.
+Erik is the Lead Pastor at HOPE Community Church overseeing vision, mission, staff, and overall direction of a great congregation in Moorestown, NJ.
+He is also the Mayor for the Township of Medford.

 As a professional, Erik carries a passion for seeing people of all ages develop, sharpen, and progress in life.
 He also has a love for organizational strategy with a Bachelor’s Degree in Psychology and Master of Ministry with a concentration in leadership development.